TO LET - Restaurant/Carryout, “Ten12″

-Kilkeel has varied activities to offer visitors, Tennis Courts, Bowling, Swimming all at the local Leisure Center, a top rate 18 hole Golf course just outside the town.
-Sea & Game fishing, Walking and climbing,an 18 hole excellent Golf Club and driving ranges, 18 hole Pitch & Putt course, popular beach at Cranfield just outside Kilkeel, which wins awards every year, Riding, good food and drink, excellent hospitality and friendly locals.
+Kilkeel has varied activities to offer visitors, Tennis Courts, Bowling, Swimming all at the local Leisure Center.
+Sea & Game fishing, Walking and climbing, an excellent 18 hole Golf Club and driving ranges, 18 hole Pitch & Putt course, popular beach at Cranfield just outside Kilkeel, which wins awards every year, Riding, good food and drink, excellent hospitality and friendly locals.

 There are also a number of interesting places to visit in the local area; Kilkeel Harbour to see the Kilkeel RNLI Lifeboat Station, fishing boats and the fishing exhibition at the Nautilaus Centre (visit the tourist office there for help and guidance); Silent Valley with new walks Spelga reservoirs; “magnetic hill” at Spelga Dam; Cornmill at Annalong just to mention a few.
 Just thirteen miles from Kilkeel is Newcastle with its seaside attractions including beach, promenade and park walks.
 Tollymore Park with its camp and caravan sites, river walks attracts large numbers of visitors during the summer months.